Function Expressions

 View Answer:

-Interview Response: We should consider a Function Declaration syntax first because it gives us more freedom in organizing our code, and we can call it when it initializes.
-We use function expression when a function declaration does not suit our needs or needs a conditional declaration.
+Interview Response: We should consider a function declaration syntax first because it gives us more freedom in organizing our code, and we can call it when it initializes.
+We use a function expression when a function declaration does not suit our needs or for encapsulation.

 Technical Response: When we need to declare a function, the first thing to examine is the Function Declaration syntax.
 It allows us to structure our code more freely because we may call such functions before they are declared.